-Ah, the freak show.
-Where honest competition meets the insatiable human desire to see something weird, typically in Japan.
-In light of the events at this week’s Dream “Super Hulk” tournament, we thought we’d take a look back and count down the ten craziest, most outlandish freak show fights in MMA history.
+Ah, the freak show: Where honest competition meets the insatiable human desire to see something weird, typically in Japan.
+We thought we’d take a look back and count down the ten craziest, most outlandish freak show fights in MMA history.
 Some are bizarre enough to be fun.
 Some are just horrible.
 At least one is actually kind of good.
 All are totally insane.
 Enjoy.

 Zuluzinho (real name Wagner da Conceição Martins, which explains why he goes by Zuluzinho) got his shot at Fedor for two reasons: 1) he is the son of the now legendary Zulu, the Brazilian beast of a man who should be familiar to anyone who has seen “Choke,” and 2) because at 6’7” and nearly 400 pounds, he’s a big, scary-looking fat dude.
 What he isn’t is quality competition for Fedor, and that’s why he got the fight on December 31.
 Everyone knows Fedor loves to beat a freak’s ass to ring in the New Year, the bigger and freakier the better.